How to Become a Teacher in New Jersey

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

-The New Jersey Department of Education (NJDOE) outlines a clear path to certification for teachers at all levels of the credentialing process.
 Aspiring New Jersey teachers must earn a bachelor's degree, meet professional experience requirements, and pass certification exams in their teaching subject and grade level.

-The NJDOE awards different types of teaching certifications depending on whether a student has met the necessary requirements or is still completing a teacher-training program.
-Certification is also required of educational services personnel, school administrators, and career and technical educators in public schools in New Jersey.
+The New Jersey Department of Education (NJDOE) awards different teaching certifications depending on whether you have met the requirements or are still completing a teacher-training program.
+Educational services personnel, school administrators, and career and technical educators must also get certification to work in public schools in New Jersey.

 Popular Online Teaching Programs